xatu-code/xatu-documentation/docs/source/outputs/oscillator_strengths.rst

 =========================
-Exciton Oscillator Strengths
+Exciton Oscillator Strengths (_osc.dat)
 =========================

 The exciton oscillator strengths quantify the coupling of each excitonic state to the electromagnetic field and are used to compute the optical conductivity.

-These values are computed internally when calculating the optical absorption spectrum and are included in the output file following the BSE conductivity data (see :doc:`../outputs/conductivity`).
+These values are computed internally when calculating the optical absorption spectrum and are written separatedly, following the BSE conductivity data (see :doc:`../outputs/conductivity`).

 Definition
 ===========